Experiences 16 July 2021

 Cobo Bay

 The bay attracts people from all different age groups for all the right reasons.
-The beach is easily accessible for people with a slipway at each end of the beach and a couple of stairways leading down to the beach dotted along the sea wall.
-It is a great place to go to take a dip in the inviting waters, or if you’re there at the right time, go and explore the rock pools that are unveiled at low tide.
-This is also where the traditional Christmas & New Year dips take place each year.
+The beach is easily accessible with a slipway at each end of the beach and a couple of stairways leading down to the beach dotted along the sea wall.
+It is a great place to go to take a dip, or, if you’re there at the right time, go and explore the rock pools that are unveiled at low tide.
+This is also where the traditional Christmas and New Year dips take place each year.

 Fermain Bay

 Fermain Valley holds one of the most beautiful tucked-away beaches and cafes on Guernsey.
 The pebbly bay is hidden on the rugged east coast and is a delightful walk from St Peter Port along the cliff path.
-The inviting crystal clear waters beyond the beach are delightful to swim in, and the Fermain Beach Cafe is a fabulous place to sit and relax with your friends whilst enjoying a jug of Pimms in the sun or a bite to eat.
+The inviting waters are delightful to swim in and the Fermain Beach Cafe is a fabulous place to sit and relax with friends whilst enjoying a jug of Pimms in the sun or a bite to eat.

 Moulin Huet

-Moulin Huet Bay is located in the depths of St. Martin, with shallow waters as turquoise as the Caribbean and breathtaking views of the cliffs.
-Legendary renaissance painter Pierre-Auguste Renoir fell in love with the secluded cove while visiting Guernsey in September 1883 and painted 15 famous pieces of Moulin Huet during his stay.
+Moulin Huet Bay is located in the depths of St. Martin, with shallow waters and breathtaking views of the cliffs.
+Legendary renaissance painter, Pierre-Auguste Renoir, fell in love with the secluded cove while visiting Guernsey in September 1883 and painted 15 famous pieces of Moulin Huet during his stay.
 Enjoy the stunning views of the cliffs and see what inspired him so much in what is now nicknamed ‘Renoir’s Bay’.
-You can also enjoy refreshments at Moulin Huet Tea Rooms, well known for their excellent homemade cakes and delicious crab sandwiches.

 Venus Pool, Lihou

-Venus Pool is a natural pool that forms at low tide, where the brave like to take a dip.
-It is deep enough to jump into and is a really special, secluded spot to enjoy a little wild swimming.
+The Venus Pool is a natural pool that forms at low tide.
+It is deep enough to jump into and is a really special, secluded spot to enjoy wild swimming.

 Lihou offers a real Famous Five adventure.
-The island is accessed by a winding, cobbled causeway from Guernsey at low tides throughout the year and is free of charge.
+The island is accessed by a cobbled causeway from Guernsey at low tides throughout the year.
 Check the tides, pack your sandwiches, pop on your most sensible shoes and trek across the causeway, whilst exploring the interesting wildlife, both above the water and below.

 Island Hopping

-Wherever you are in the Islands of Guernsey, you will always find a special place for a little wild swimming.
-From Belvoir Bay in Herm to Venus Pool on Sark, our smaller islands also offer a variety of unique spots to take a dip in.
-Saye and Corblets with their crystal clear blue waters and shallow rock pools are ideal places for outdoor swimming on Alderney.
+Wherever you are in the Islands of Guernsey, you will always find a special place for wild swimming.
+From Belvoir Bay in Herm to the Venus Pool on Sark, our smaller islands also offer a variety of unique spots to take a dip.
+Saye and Corblets with their crystal clear waters and shallow rock pools are ideal places for outdoor swimming on Alderney.

 Visit Alderney have recently published a Locals Guide to Sea Swimming blog.
 Put together with help from a hardy bunch of year-round swimmers, this blog highlights all you need to know about swimming in Alderney's waters.

-Wherever you choose to swim in Guernsey, please stay safe and enjoy the waters of the Islands of Guernsey.
+Wherever you choose to swim in Guernsey, please stay safe and enjoy the waters of our Islands.